Seeded Sourdough Bread

 This loaf is pure Afterglow 🌾—a light wheat sourdough with sunflower, sesame & pumpkin seeds tucked inside and sprinkled on top.
 Crunchy crust, soft crumb, total magic.

-And the seeds?
-Oh, they’re not just for show.
-This is a sunflower sesame pumpkin seed bread with flavor and texture in every bite.
-If you’ve been wondering how to make seeded sourdough that’s both beautiful and bold—this loaf is your answer.
+And the seeds aren’t just for show.
+This is a sunflower, sesame, pumpkin seed bread with flavor and texture in every bite.
+If you’ve been wondering how to make seeded sourdough that’s both beautiful and bold, this loaf is your answer.

-But here’s the truth: every sourdough bake is an adventure.
+Every sourdough bake is an adventure.
 Sometimes the rise is perfect and lofty.
-Other times… not so much.
-And honestly?
-Even a slightly squat loaf still tastes like magic.
+Other times not so much.
+And honestly, even a slightly squat loaf still tastes like magic.
 You learn, you adjust, and you always get bread.
 That’s the joy.

-Whether you’re using the coil fold sourdough method, stretching and folding, or just trusting your gut, lean in and have fun.
-Let this loaf remind you that in sourdough (and life), there’s really no such thing as a bad bake.
+Whether you’re using the coil fold method, stretching and folding, or just trusting your gut, lean in and have fun.
+Let this loaf remind you that in sourdough and in life, there’s really no such thing as a bad bake.

 And this one?
 This one is good.
-Real good.
+Really good.
 It’s light and soft, no fuss needed.
 Just toast a slice, swipe on butter or your favorite jam, and go.
-I even tried it with avocado and… yep — it’s a total gem 💎
+I even tried it with avocado and it’s a total gem 💎

 Why You’ll Love & Benefit from These Ingredients 🍵✨